How Long After Settlement Do I Get My Money?

 Why is My Settlement Payment Delayed?

-Although most injury settlement checks arrive approximately six weeks from the settlement date, several other factors can delay your payment.
+Although most injury settlement checks arrive approximately six weeks from the settlement date, several other factors can delay payment.
 In most cases, your injury attorney will be able to walk you through the process and keep you apprised of the state of your settlement.

 • Insurance company delay: Sometimes, the insurance company may experience an internal error or delay when completing the forms or cutting your check.
 There may be no set period for the insurance company to pay your settlement; however, most companies submit settlement checks within three to six weeks.

-• Your lawyer is paying liens: If your case is long-lived or very complex, it can take some time for your attorney to review all of your medical bills and other costs and send checks to the appropriate parties.
+• Your lawyer is paying liens: If your case is long-lived or very complex, it can take some time for your attorney to review your medical bills and other costs and send checks to the appropriate parties.

 • The mail is delayed: If your attorney is mailing the check, you may experience postal delays.
 While local mail tends to get to you within a few days, long delays are not unheard of, especially during the holidays or poor weather.
 If you think your check was lost in the mail, contact the post office and your attorney to find a resolution.
 If the post office cannot locate the check within a reasonable period, you may need to ask your attorney to cancel it and issue a new one.